200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-23-GameCartridgeMonsters.md

 ```
 ## Author Comments

-I would love to hear ideas on how to turn this into a story!
+I would love help developing a story set in this world!
+I'm interested in telling stories here.
+AmusementSparks.com/games